Quotes from The Simpsons

 Marge: No. There were twelve.

-Homer: Wow.
-That's a big staff.
-And still he wasn't that funny.
+Homer: Boy that’s a big staff.
+And still he wasn’t that funny.

 Moe: Hey, those are my customers-slash-only-friends.
 Where are they getting their beer?
 A cooler?
-I've been replaced by a cooler?
-And who can blame them.
+I’ve been replaced by a cooler?
+And who can blame ’em.

 Mr. Burns: How you got in my car pool I'll never know.